glynnbird/proxee/README.md

 * authentication and key management - an api_key parameter must be supplied
 * method control - a list of allowed methods and their proxy destination
 * logging - access is logged
+* https support - incoming and outgoing traffic can be optional over https

 ## Use-cases